 Through all of this, patients work closely with our dietician to make the lifestyle and behavioural changes needed to achieve and sustain their weight loss.

 The gastric band allows you to eat much less, while still enjoying your food and feeling satisfied, by:

-How much weight most people loose after Gastric Banding?
+How much weight most people lose after Gastric Banding?

 On average, patients lose 50 per cent of their excess weight.
 By comparison, non-surgical weight loss options achieve an average weight loss of 5 to 10 per cent that only last few months.

 The best results are achieved when a multidisciplinary team supports patients through both surgical and lifestyle choices.
 Some of our patients have lost up to 100 per cent of their excess weight with our program through the regular follow up visits to various members of our team.

 What are the advantages of gastric band?

 Gastric banding is very safe.
 It is safer than other forms of weight loss surgery at least on the short term.
 No surgery is completely risk free, but in comparison to the risks of chronic untreated obesity, the surgical risk is acceptable.

 Gastric banding was popular because: